ecesari/software-development-practice/README.md

 ### Docker Compose
 After successfully getting the code, docker-compose can be run to deploy the system on docker.
 The steps to deploy on docker are as follows:
-* Go to the backend folder with the following command on your terminal
+* Go to the backend folder on your terminal
-*  `cd software-development-practice/backend`
+*  `cd software-development-practice/backend` if you've cloned the repo
+*  `cd backend` if you've cloned the repo
-* Enter the command `docker-compose up –build`
+* Enter the command `docker-compose up –-build`

 After following all the steps, the system should successfully run on your computer.
 Frontend application that is visible to users will be at port 8080 and the backend api will be at port 8081